The Thief Hotel

 The Thief's curator has carefully selected an enviable contemporary art collection that fits perfectly in its surroundings next to the Astrup Fearnley Gallery, with whom they share some prized pieces being one of the gallery's biggest sponsors.
 Expect to see Warhols while you dine, Richard Prince's The Horse Thief as you enter and Julian Opie prints in the lifts.

 The Thief has 116 rooms, all with king size doubles (no twins), spacious marble bathrooms with showers and/or baths and are fitted out with all the mod-cons, including Nespresso coffee machines.
 Each has its own small private balcony with views ranging from the surrounding architecturally-pleasing buildings, such as the Astrup Fearnley Gallery to the canals and harbor of Tjuvholmen and the fjord beyond.
 The rooms and suites are decorated with rich colors, sumptuous fabrics and soft furnishings from velvet cushions to Norwegian woollen rugs.
-The end result is a chic, decadent but cozy atmosphere and a luxurious haven to come back to after a day in the city.
+The end result is a chic, decadent but cosy atmosphere and a luxurious haven to come back to after a day in the city.

 The Thief has two restaurants, Thief Foodbar which serves relaxed classics, and Restaurant Fru K which serves fantastic Scandinavian cuisine with a contemporary twist and you can chose from the à la carte menu or the set 5- or 7-course tasting menus.
 Innovative cocktails are served downstairs at Thief Bar and in the summer months you can enjoy a drink on the Thief Rooftop with amazing views.